jagi/meteor-astronomy/_includes/v2/key_concepts/extending_class.md

 # Extending class

-There are situations, when we want to have some differences in a class (additional fields, methods or events) depending on an environment.
+There are situations, when we want to have some differences in a class (additional fields, helpers, methods or events) depending on an environment.
 For example, we may want to have some fields that are only available on the server.
 Let's take a look at how we can extend a class to achieve that.

 ```js
 // Client and server.